 - Offerors are cautioned that they must complete certain sections of the uniform contract since negotiations are not anticipated.
-Clauses and Appendices which must be completed by Offerors and included as part of Volume I are as follows: - Standard Form 33 Block 14 (if applicable), Block 15A including DUNS number of Offeror, Block 15B, Block 16, Block 17, and Block 18 - Section B.3(b) & (c) (fee tables) - Clause H entitled Responsible Corporate Official - Clause H entitled Activities During Contract Transition - Section I Clause FAR 52.227-23 Rights to Proposal Data - Section I Clause FAR 52.219-28 Post-Award Small Business Program Representation (if applicable) - Section J, Appendix D Contractor's Commitments - Section J, Appendix E Key Personnel - Section J, Appendix H Small Business Subcontracting Plan - Section J, Appendix L Performance Guarantee - See Section L Appendix 3 for model - Section K - Other fill-ins required to be completed by the Government will be done prior to contract award. - Section I Clause DEAR 970.5232-4 Obligation of Funds - Section J, Appendix D Contractor's Commitments.
-The Government reserves the right to reject any and all proposed Contractor commitments and to unilaterally modify Appendix D accordingly. - Acceptance Period.
-An acceptance period of 180 days for block 12 of the SF 33 shall apply, unless the Offeror provides the Government with a longer acceptance period. - Signature Authority.
-The person signing the Standard Form 33 shall have the authority to commit the Offeror to all of the provisions of the offer, fully recognizing that the Government has the right to make an award without further discussion.
+Clauses and Appendices which must be completed by Offerors and included as part of Volume I are, but may not be limited to, the following: - Standard Form 33 Block 14 (if applicable), Block 15A including Unique Entity Identifier (UEI) number of Offeror, Block 15B, Block 16, Block 17, and Block 18 - Section B Performance Fee - Clause H Responsible Corporate Official - Clause H Activities During Contract Transition - Section I FAR 52.219-28 Post-Award Small Business Program Rerepresentation (if applicable) - Section I FAR 52.227-23 Rights to Proposal Data - Section J, Appendix C Special Financial Institution Account Agreement (if applicable) - Section J, Appendix D Contractor's Commitments - Section J, Appendix E Key Personnel - Section J, Appendix H Small Business Subcontracting Plan - Section J, Appendix L Performance Guarantee - Section K - Section L, Appendix 4, Attachment 1 Cost/Price Proposal for Transition Activities - Section L, Appendix 6 Proposed Key Personnel Compensation Cost - Other fill-ins required to be completed by the Government will be done prior to contract award. - Section H Employee Compensation: Pay and Benefits - Section I FAR 52.247-1 Commercial Bill of Lading Notations - Section I DEAR 970.5231-4 Preexisting Conditions - Section I DEAR 970.5232-4 Obligation of Funds

-- The Offeror's signature on the SF 33 constitutes acceptance of the uniform contract (Sections A through K of this RFP) as written. - Offerors are not required to submit the complete language from all of the contract clauses in their offer.
-Submit only those pages that require input of information or a signature. - (3)Volume II - Capabilities and Approach Proposal.
+- Section J, Appendix D Contractor's Commitments (The Government reserves the right to reject any and all proposed Contractor commitments and to unilaterally modify Appendix D accordingly.) - Acceptance Period.
+An acceptance period of 240 days for block 12 of the SF 33 shall apply, unless the Offeror provides the Government with a longer acceptance period. - Signature Authority.
+The person signing the Standard Form 33 shall have the authority to commit the Offeror to all of the provisions of the offer, fully recognizing that the Government has the right to make an award without further discussion. - The Offeror's signature on the SF 33 constitutes acceptance of the uniform contract (Sections A through K of this RFP) as written. - Offerors are not required to submit the complete language from all of the contract clauses in their offer.
+Submit only those pages that require input of information or a signature. - (2) Volume II - Capabilities and Approach Proposal.
 The Capabilities and Approach Proposal, along with the oral presentation, shall clearly demonstrate the Offeror's understanding of the Government's requirements and the Offeror's capability to perform the prospective contract.
-The Offeror must provide the written information, required by Provisions L. 2 through L. 8 of this RFP, in Volume II, which fully demonstrates the Offeror's capability, knowledge, experience, and understanding with respect to the evaluation factors described in Section M entitled "Evaluation Factors for Award" of this RFP.
-Provisions L.2 through L.8 of this RFP are designed to provide information so that the non-cost Evaluation Factors specified in Section M.4 entitled "Capabilities" and Approach Evaluation Factors" can be evaluated.
+The Offeror must provide the written information, required by Provisions L.2 through L.6 of this RFP, in Volume II, which fully demonstrates the Offeror's capability. knowledge, experience, and understanding with respect to the evaluation factors described in Section M Provision entitled "Capabilities and Approach Evaluation Factors" of this RFP.
+Provisions L.2 through L.6 of this RFP are designed to provide information so that the non-cost evaluation factors specified in Section M Provision entitled "Capabilities and Approach Evaluation Factors" can be evaluated.
 Cost information and other required documents are described elsewhere and shall not be included in the Capabilities and Approach Proposal.

-Offerors are cautioned to ensure consistency in proposal content, both within individual criteria and across multiple criteria.
+Offerors are cautioned to ensure consistency in proposal content, both within individual Factors and across multiple Factors.

 Proposals that are not internally consistent may be downgraded.